 6. Exploring the informal learning experiences of women in a pastoral community in Ethiopia: The case of pastoral women in Karrayyu

 7. Negotiating indigenous identities within mainstream community livelihoods: Stories of Aeta women in the Philippines

 8. Indigenous adult women, learning and social justice: Challenging deficit discourses in the current policy environment

 Sushan Acharya, Catherine M. Jere and Anna Robinson-Pant

-Anna Robinson-Pant is Professor of Education at the School of Education and Lifelong Learning, University of East Anglia, UK and holds the UNESCO Chair for Adult Literacy and Learning for Social Transformation.
+Anna Robinson-Pant is Professor of Education in the School of Education and Lifelong Learning, University of East Anglia, UK and holds the UNESCO Chair for Adult Literacy and Learning for Social Transformation.
 She began her career in Nepal as a teacher educator, development planner and ethnographic researcher.
-Her current research interests are adult literacy, gender and sustainable development, and the internationalisation of higher education.
+Her current research interests are adult literacy, gender and sustainable development and the internationalisation of higher education.